couchdeveloper/FutureLib/README.md

 In order to retrieve the result from a future in a non-blocking manner we can use a _Continuation_.
 A continuation is a closure which will be _registered_ with certain methods defined for that future.
 The continuation will be called when the future has been completed.

 There are several variants of continuations, including those that are registered with _combinators_ which differ in their signature.
-Most continuations have a parameter _result_ as `Result<T>`,  _value_ as `T` or _error_ as `ErrorType` which will be set accordingly from the future's result and passed as an argument.
+Most continuations have a parameter _result_ as `Try<T>`,  _value_ as `T` or _error_ as `ErrorType` which will be set accordingly from the future's result and passed as an argument.

 ### Basic Methods Registering Continuations